Application of software model management

 m = engee.gcm()

-Saving a model using the function save()
+Saving the model using the function save():

 engee.save( "model", "$homePath/model.engee"; force=true )